aquariumterm/aquarium/Phase2/Process.md

 - Build currently has several bugs to be ironed out in the this sprint
 	- Less work intensive, so build team will also develop testing tools to ensure builds correctly
-- Term.js work still needs to be made natie, requesting help from other members of the team
+- Term.js work still needs to be made native, requesting help from other members of the team
 	- Should be 100% complete by the end of this sprint
 - React.js work should start to be done on the repository
 	- Idea is that any relevant work should be put on, and can be reviewed at a later date to improve on React fundamentals

 ##### March 2nd - Sprint 3 Review
 Location: _Bahen Laptop Lab_